February 23-25, 2022

-This 3-day intensive learning experience, which is free to students currently enrolled in Canadian law schools courtesy of generous funding from Innovation, Science and Economic Development Canada (ISED) (an approximate $2,000 value for only a refundable $175 deposit to secure your spot).
+This 3-day intensive learning experience is being offered to students currently enrolled in Canadian law schools at a discounted rate courtesy of generous funding from Innovation, Science and Economic Development Canada (ISED) (an approximate $2,000 value for only a refundable $175 deposit to secure your spot).
 The course will explore many essential topics of patent practice and all students that complete the program will receive a certificate.

 TOPICS WILL INCLUDE:

 Entry-level practitioners must learn the basic skills and objectives of interviewing inventors.
 Students will have the opportunity to participate in several hypothetical scenarios intended to provide experience in dealing with the following key issues:

 - The ethical responsibility to determine who your client is when dealing with multiple inventors, employees and/or corporations;

 - What is an ‘invention’ disclosure- how to discern novel and non-obvious subject matter within the inventor’s disclosure